Best fruits to eat

 Week 1: Education and Awareness

-For a variation (check and click the chart below!), pick out other fruits you like and try incorporating them as a daily snack.
-Also, cut-up fruit is a great snack.
-Either cut them yourself or buy pre-cut packages (sugar-free) like melon pieces or pineapple chunks.
+For variation (check and click the chart below!), pick out other fruits you like and try incorporating them as daily snack.
+Also cut-up fruit is a great snack.
+Either cut them yourself, or buy pre-cut packages (sugar free) of fruit pieces like melons or pineapples.
 Or, try whole grapes or fresh berries.

 Preparing Tips

-If you can't afford to buy organic foods I highly recommend to check the EWG's Shopper's Guide to Pesticides in Produce™ including a list of the actual clean 15 produce like e.g. cantaloupes, grapefruits, kiwis, mangos, papayas or pineapples.
+If you can’t afford buying organic fruits I highly recommend to check the EWG’s Shopper’s Guide to Pesticides in Produce™ including a list of the actual clean 15 produce like e.g. cantaloupes, grapefruits, kiwis, mangos, papayas or pineapples.

 Fitting fruit into your day is quite easy since fruit is portable and can be eaten on the go.
 Keep a bowl of apples, pears and/or oranges on the table or counter.
 That way you’ll be more likely to eat it or grab one and take it with you.